techidaily/site-games-able/source/_posts/joystick-or-trackpad-optimal-device-for-car-simulation.md

  A new player can’t just hop on a racing wheel and expect to be good overnight.
 It’s hard to learn and even harder to master.
 F1 2022 is a game title that accurately portrays this mechanic’s difficulty.

- It’s one of the[games that really put you behind the wheel](https://www.makeuseof.com/realistic-sim-racing-games/) for a reason.
+ It’s one of the [games that really put you behind the wheel](https://www.makeuseof.com/realistic-sim-racing-games/) for a reason.
 Everything from well-executed turns to timely pit stops could either guide you to victory or lead to your defeat.
 Consequently, using a racing wheel over a controller or vice versa could make a difference in such a game.

  So, consider your skill level when shopping for either a racing wheel or a controller.
 Do you have sharp reflexes and excellent coordination?
 If so, you could do great things with a racing wheel.
 However, you would benefit from a controller if you’re a casual gamer who intends to keep things simple.